We collaborate with Professor Derek Richard, Director - Cancer & Ageing Research Laboratories in Queensland - Australia

-Professor Derek Richard
+Prof. Derek Richard

-He has been published in some of the world’s most highly regarded scientific journals and was awarded a prestigious Australian Government Future Fellowship in 2011 and a Fellowship from the Chenhall Research Foundation in 2016.
+He has been published in some of the world’s most highly regarded scientific journals including Nature, Genes and Development, Proceedings of the National Academy of Sciences, Molecular Cell, Immunity and Cell Discovery.
+Professor Derek was awarded a prestigious Australian Government Future Fellowship in 2011 and a Fellowship from the Chenhall Research Foundation in 2016.
 He has also launched two biotechnology companies with the first developing a treatment for cancer and the second developing a therapeutic to reduce the risk of getting cancer.

 “When UV hits our skin, it damages our genetic code and as a result, our cells start to age more quickly than they would naturally,”